Make-School-Courses/BEW-2.5-Strongly-Typed-Languages/Lessons/Additional/GoConcurrencyVisualized.md

 ![](https://cdn-images-1.medium.com/max/800/1*9QQ_B3EqsjSa9QtjqHLAZA.jpeg)

-Channels allow go routines to communicate with each other.
-You can think of a channel as a pipe, from which go routines can send and receive information from other go routines.
+Channels allow goroutines to communicate with each other.
+You can think of a channel as a pipe, from which goroutines can send and receive information from other goroutines.

 ![](https://cdn-images-1.medium.com/max/800/1*_rq9tbbJ2SeTfx_j-vlbmw.jpeg)